nutbolt/kicad-library-wiki/Kicad-Library-Convention.md

 ### Footprint properties

 1. Footprint name must match its filename. (.kicad_mod files)
-1. Text is placed on silkscreen and uses a height of 1mm.
 1. Doc property contains a full description of footprint.
 1. Keywords are separated by spaces.
 1. Value is filled with footprint name and is placed on the fabrication layer.